-- Manage research data including use of data standards.64 - Disseminate, exploit, and sustain the project results.
-This may involve engaging with suitable biological and medical sciences research infrastructures.65 - Communicate the project activities to relevant target audiences.
+- Manage research data including use of data standards. - Disseminate, exploit, and sustain the project results.
+This may involve engaging with suitable biological and medical sciences research infrastructures. - Communicate the project activities to relevant target audiences.

-Synergies and complementarities should be considered with relevant national, European and non-European initiatives (including suitable biological and medical sciences research infrastructures Error!
-Bookmark not defined.) in o rder to incorporate past achievements, available data and lessons learnt where possible, thus avoiding unnecessary overlap, and duplication of efforts and funding.
+Synergies and complementarities should be considered with relevant national, European and non-European initiatives (including suitable biological and medical sciences research infrastructures) in order to incorporate past achievements, available data and lessons learnt where possible, thus avoiding unnecessary overlap, and duplication of efforts and funding.